+Seaport or port and railyard authorities shall ensure their respective terminals and/or intermodal railyards abide by all reporting requirements and deadlines in 2014.1(a)(7)(A) and 2014.1(a)(7)(C).

-Seaport or port and railyard authorities shall ensure their respective terminals and/or intermodal railyards abide by all Schedule A reporting requirements and deadlines.
+Seaport or port and railyard authorities shall ensure their respective terminals and/or intermodal railyards abide by all Schedule A reporting requirements and deadlines in 2014.1(a)(7)(B) and 2014.1(a)(7)(D).

 CARB Online System Truck Registry Requirements Drayage Truck Owner Requirements:

-No later than December 31, 2023, all drayage trucks that begin or continue operations at a seaport or intermodal railyard must be registered with The CARB Online System.
+Starting December 31, 2023, all drayage trucks must be registered with the CARB Online System to operate at a seaport or intermodal railyard.

-Submit drayage truck reporting information by one of the following methods:
+Owners must submit drayage truck reporting information detailed in section 2014.1(a)(8)(C) by one of the following methods:

-Mail to CARB at the address listed directly below:

-California Air Resources Board Transportation and Toxics Division (TTD/Drayage) P.O.
-Box 2815 Sacramento, CA 95812 or

-Electronically submit through the CARB Online System at https://ww2.arb.ca.gov/our-work/programs/advanced-clean-fleets; or
+Electronically submit through the CARB Online System on the CARB Advanced Clean Fleets website; or

 Electronically submit by email to: TRUCRS@arb.ca.gov.

-Electronically submit by email to: TRUCRS@arb.ca.gov.

-Owners of all drayage trucks covered by the regulation and doing business at a seaport or intermodal railyard must register the truck through The CARB Online System.
+Owners of all drayage trucks covered by the regulation must register the truck through the CARB Online System.
 The information shall include:

 Entity name;